ministryofjustice/aws-formula/README.rst

 Features
 --------

-* Creates grain details to summarise useful information on the current instance and vpc.
+* Creates grain details to summarise useful information on the current instance, vpc and elb.

 .. code-block::